trychlos/pwix-assistant/README.md

 It accepts following data context:

-- `name`: when set, a name to be given to the assistant, defaulting to 'Assistant'
+- `name`: mandatory, a name to be given to the assistant, defaulting to 'Assistant'

 - `pages`: an (ordered) array of page descriptions, or a function which returns such an array, where each item is a page definition with: